aleshaleksey/fansys23/skills.md

 #### Deceive

 This is deception, whereby by direct lies (verbal, or by suggestive body language) or indirect deception or attempts to mislead.
-As a rule this skill should be used for direct interaction and written form or sabotage.
+As a rule this skill should be used for direct interaction.
+Written form or sabotage use other skills.
 This is usually a "communicate" action.

 - **Threshold**: Opposed to "Sense Motive".
 - **Modifiers**
-  - The target knows that this cannot feasibly be true: +16 Threshold.
+  - The target knows that this cannot feasibly be true: +16 threshold.
   - The deception is unlikely: +4 threshold.
   - The target is unfriendly (skeptical): +4 threshold.
   - The target wants to believe this is true: Advantage on deception roll.